FAQs under COVID-19 Alert Level 2

 Can a group visit at the same time?

 We are not taking group bookings.
 If multiple people from your organisation or government agency wish to visit, they each need to make a booking request.
 This is so we can ensure adequate physical distance between people in the reading room.

 Can I order items once in the reading room?

 If you have forgotten an item or need more records to continue with your research, limited retrievals will be taking place each day.

-We will do our best to retrieve these within 30 minutes however we are operating with reduced staff onsite in order to adhere to physical distancing so some retrievals might take a bit longer.
+We will do our best to retrieve these within 30 minutes, however, some retrievals might take a bit longer.

 Please talk to staff in the reading room (while respecting social distancing) if you need to order more records while onsite.

 How will social distancing be managed in the reading rooms?